Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 After breakfast, we will load up our gear, board our private transport and travel for approximately 2 hours to Torres del Paine.
 Along the way we will watch for guanaco, rheas, condors, and more, stopping for photos as the peaks of the park come into view.

-After breakfast in the Refugio each morning, we will pack our gear and box lunch and head out on the trail.
-We generally depart our lodging around 8:30am and return around 5:00pm.
+On a typical project day, we will depart our lodging around 8:30am and be back at the refugio by approximately 5:00pm.
 During the day, there will be a variety of tasks, with the specific tasks depending on the trail section and the volunteers’ interests.
 Small groups of volunteers are teamed with an experienced leader who will work with each volunteer to find the tasks which best suit the person’s interests and abilities.

-After an early breakfast, we depart by bus for Puerto Natales where the trip ends.
+Following breakfast at the hotel, the trip ends.
 You may catch a homeward-bound flight, or you may opt to extend your stay in Patagonia.
-(Breakfast included.)

 IMPORTANT NOTES about the Itinerary: